 - Close your eyes and focus your attention on your breathing

-- Breathe in slowly through your nose for the count of four seconds.
+- Inhale slowly through your nose for the count of four seconds.
 Try to breathe in such a way that the hand on your stomach rises, and the hand on your chest only rises a little.
 This is called abdominal breathing and what you should ideally try to do.
 You may find it tricky at first, but keep practicing and it will come in time.

 - Continue breathing in this way for five minutes.